best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     assert_frame_equal(expected_output, actual_output)
 ```

 Using minimal and general data in the test has made it clearer what is being tested, and also avoids any unnecessary disclosure.
-In this case our function is very generic, so our test doesn't need to know the names of real columns in our data or even have similar values in the data.
+In this case the function is very generic, so the test doesn't need to know the names of real columns in our data or even have similar values in the data.
 The test data are focussed on testing specific, realistic cases.
 This makes it easy to see that this function works correctly with positive, negative and zero values.

-Note that the way we write our test affects how the function is implemented.
+Note that the way you write your test affects how the function is implemented.
 Using minimal, generalised data encourages you to follow good practices when designing your function.
 This function doesn't know the name of the columns that it will use in advance, so they are passed as parameters.
 This makes the function reusable.
-We might have named the original function `sum_sales_columns`, but the more general name used here makes it clear
+You might have named the original function `sum_sales_columns`, but the more general name used here makes it clear
-that we could use this to sum columns in any other context.
+that you could use this to sum columns in any other context.

-We used a single test function above, but could have created separate tests for each scenario and included tests for more than two input columns, for example.
+The example above is a single test function, but could have created separate tests for each scenario and included tests for more than two input columns, for example.

 ## Structure test files to match code structure